Distressed Painted Pears: A Rustic, Fall Decor Diy

 So just to recap, you’ll paint a layer of chalk paint, and allow to dry.
 Then paint on a layer of the “Cracked Patina” product and allow it to dry.
 Then paint on the next layer of One Step Paint, and when it’s almost dry, you’ll pull the paint off in the desired spots with your fingers or a brush.
 You can repeat the process several times.

 Once you’re happy with all your shades of paint and how you’ve distressed your piece, you don’t have to seal the piece — the One Step paint has sealer in the paint itself.
 You can add antiquing wax to your project more if you’d like, but that’s just your personal preference — it’s not required as long as you use this specific paint.

 Style Your Beautiful Painted Pears

-PS: If you enjoyed this paint project, you will love this vase/pot transformation too!
+PS: If you enjoyed this paint project, I know you will love this aged terracotta vase tutorial, too!

 * This post contains affiliate links, so I may earn a small commission when you make a purchase through these links at no additional cost to you.
 Thank you so much for supporting the RouseintheHouse blog.